7-29 Bone

 2 – Zone of ossification

-Unlike the cartilage tissue from which this region derives, this zone is vascularized and contains many osteoblasts, other bone tissue cells, and bone marrow.
+Unlike the cartilage tissue from which this region derives, this zone is vascularized and contains many osteoblasts, besides other bone tissue cells, and bone marrow.

 This region is highlighted in pink, and some of its details will be analyzed on the following pages.